ROHIT12311926/razorai-commerce/README.md

 Revenue & Order Updates
 ```

-When transactions and orders are successfully processed, the corresponding **order and revenue information is reflected in the merchant dashboard**.
+As orders and successful transactions are processed, the corresponding **order and revenue information is reflected in the merchant dashboard**.

-This separates the customer shopping experience from the merchant's operational view.
+This gives the merchant a separate operational view from the customer's shopping experience.

 ---